tock/book/src/course/setup/dynamic-app-loading.md

 ## Configuring the Kernel

-We will use components to add app_state to the kernel.
+We will use components to add `app_loader` to the kernel.
+We will also set up some syscall driver types to make it portable across different hardware.
 To add the proper drivers, include this in the main.rs file:

 ```rust